diobat/FluxLumina/readme.md

 # FluxLumina

-FluxLumina is an OpenGL-based rendering engine designed for high-performance graphics applications.
+FluxLumina is an OpenGL-based rendering engine, provided as a static library, designed for high-performance graphics applications.
 It offers a range of features to facilitate the creation of visually stunning and efficient 3D renderings.

 ## Features